logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/uploading-testarchitect-test-results/manually-uploading-testarchitect-test-results-to-tfs/_index.md

 ---
-title: "Manually uploading TestArchitect test results to TFS"
+title: "Manually uploading TestArchitect test results to Team Foundation Server"
 linktitle: "Manually uploading TestArchitect test results to Team Foundation Server"
 description: "TestArchitect test results from projects or test cases which are mapped to TFS can also be uploaded to TFS by manual means."
 weight: 2